Usajid/731_assign7/README.md

 # Conclusion

 **Story telling and the Data visualization** are the main and vital components that can be considered as the main objective of any data science based explorative analysis.
 In this project, I learnt about few ways to yield compelling visualizations that can be helpful in telling interesting and valuable story about the data.
 First e cleaned the datasets, followed by merging them into a single common dataframe.
-Then, using individual dataframes (Movies, Ratings, Tags) as well as combined/merged dataframe, we obtained several compelling visuaizations to tell story about the given datasets.
+Then, using individual dataframes (Movies, Ratings, Tags) as well as combined/merged dataframe, we **obtained several compelling visuaizations to tell valuable story about the given datasets**.

 # References